Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

 ## Starting a new software stack and bootstrapping EasyBuild

-  * Create a ``LUMI/yy.mm`` module for the software stack (through linking to the generic implementation) and create the necessary partition modules at the next level in the software stack hierarchy (again using symbolic links to the generic implemenation).
-Do not forget to adapt (for the LUMI-module) or install (for the partition modules) the necessary .modulerc.lua files.

-      * The one in the directory with the ``LUMI/yy.mm``-modules is used to set the default module so you may want to wait to adapt the default.

-      * The one in the partition module directory sets a number of aliases to provide more user-readable names for the partitions and hides the common partition module.

-  * Create the definition file for the external modules for EasyBuild

-      * Procedure should be worked out further depending on the information we get from Cray.
-Currently it is a set of Python scripts that define the versions of the PE components and generate the file.
+This process is largely automated through the ``prepare_LUMI_stack.sh``-script.

+Before running the script, the following elements are needed:

+  * A suitable ``CPEpakcages_<CPE version>.csv`` file in the ``CrayPE`` subdirectory of the repository.

-  * Add an EasyConfig file for the desired version of EasyBuild to the LUMI EasyConfig repository.
+  * An EasyConfig file for the selected version of EasyBuild in the EasyConfig repository.

+    Note that it is always possible to run ``prepare_LUMI_stack.sh``-script with ``EASYBUILD_IGNORE_CHECKSUMS=1`` set if the checksums in the module file are not yet OK.
+(TODO CHECK is this the correct variable?)

+  * Make sure proper versions of the EasyBuild-config, LUMIstack and LUMIpartition modules are available in the repository.

+    The software stack initialisation script will take the most recent one (based on the yy.mm version number) that is not newer than the release of the CPE for the software stack.

+    *The software stacks and CPEs on the Grenoble test system use yy.G.mm version numbers, but the ``.G`` is dropped when determining the correct version of the modules mentioned above.*

-  * Check if a software stack-specific configuration file for EasyBuild is needed.
+  * Add a software stack-specific configuration file for EasyBuild if needed.

+The ``prepare_LUMI_stack.sh``-script takes 3 input arguments:

+  * Version of the software stack

+  * Version of EasyBuild to use

+  * Work directory for temporary files, used to install a bootstrapping copy of EasyBuild.
+Rather than trying to use an EasyBuild installation from an older software stack if present to bootstrap the new one, we simply chose to do a bootstrap every time the script is run as this is a procedure that simply always works, though it is more time consuming.

+    The advantage however is that one can just clone the production repository anywhere, run an initialisation script to initialise the structure around the repository, then initialise a software stack and start working.

+Note that the install root is not an argument of the ``prepare_LUMI_stack.sh``-script.
+The root of the installation is determined from the location of the script, so one should make sure to run the correct version of the script (i.e., to run from the clone of the repository in the installation root).

+Steps that the ``LUMI_prepare_stack.sh`` script takes:

+  * Creates the LUMI software stack module (by soft linking to the generic one in the ``SystemRepo``) and the partition modules for that stack (again by softlinking).

+  * Creates the full directory structure for the software stack for the modules, the binary installations and the EasyBuild repo.

+  * Creates the EasyBuild external modules definition file from the data in the corresponding ``CPEpakcages_<CPE version>.csv`` file.

-  * Install the EasyBuild-production and EasyBuild-user modules that take care of the setup of EasyBuild.
-This can be done by symlinking to the generic implemenation in each of the partitions, including the ``common`` one.
-Note that the version should be the name of the partition.
+  * Creates the EasyBuild-production, EasyBuild-infrastructure and EasyBuild-user modules for each partition by softlinking to the matching generic file in the ``SystemRepo``.

-  * Load the new LUMI module and then ``partition/common``and then ``EasyBuild-production``.
-    The latter will produce a warning that no EasyBuild module is found yet, but it will produce the correct setup for EasyBuild.

-  * Installing EasyBuild using EasyBuild: there are two options:
+  * Downloads the selected version of EasyBuild to the EasyBuild sources directory if the files are not yet present.

+  * Installs a bootstrapping version of EasyBuild in the work directory.
+As that version will only be used to install EasyBuild from our own EasyConfig file, there is no need to also install the EasyConfig files.

-      * Ensure PYTHONPATH refers to the EasyBuild Python files from another software stack and call the corresponding binary using the full path to the ``eb`` script.
+  * Loads the software stack module for the common partition and the EasyBuild-production module to install EasyBuild in the software stack.

-      * Install a version of EasyBuild by hand in a temporary directory (it is enough to only install the framework and EasyBlocks), point PYTHONPATH to the Python files and call the ``eb`` script using the full path.
-This temporary installation can be removed again once EasyBuild is installed.

-        This is the procedure that we used in the script that generates the prototype (though defining the environment variables in the script rather than through a bootstrap module).
+Things to do afterwards:

+  * If you want to change the default version of the LUMI software stack module, you can do this by editing ``.modulerc.lua`` in ``modules/SoftwareStack/LUMI``.

+TODO

   * Create the Cray PE toolchain modules

     TODO: Use a script that uses the same data as used for the external module definition.

-  * And now one should be ready to install other software...
+And now one should be ready to install other software...

   * Ensure the software stack module is loaded and the partition module for the location where you want to install the software is loaded (so the hidden module partition/common to install software in the location common to all regular partitions)

   * Load EasyBuild-production for an install in the production directories or EasyBuild-user for an install in the user or project directories (and you'll need to set some environment variables beforehand to point to that location).

 ## Impact of changes